| Back to Ham | Back to Shack | Back to Home |

 All keys serve multiple functions, and each model of radio seems to speak its

-own language, which must be learned by the operator.
+So what good is a one watt base with a tiny antenna?
 The only way to get any real use from these radios is by accessing repeaters.
 Standard offset (upon which the repeater receives, and the user transmits) for 70cm is generally 5 MHz above or below the transmit frequency.
 Repeaters for 70 cm are not nearly as common as those for 2 meter, but there numbers are slowly growing.
 Most urban areas have several.
 Even so, it is considerably harder to fill all of the 30 included memories of this unit, than the identical number of memories in its 2 meter sibling.
 I have listed the local repeaters in my home area below.
+Without a nearby repeater, 70cm does give the virtue of privacy.
+Between the limited range, and the huge number of frequencies available within the 30 MHz bandwidth, there are always plenty of open frequencies available.
+This is the land of wide open spaces.

 |